Ph.D., State University of New York: University at Buffalo Licensed Psychologist in the State of New York

 Dr. Smerbeck's current research interests focus on individuals with autism spectrum disorders as well as the characteristics of psychological tests and measures (psychometrics).
 His past work has examined associated features commonly present in youth with high-functioning autism spectrum disorders, most notably unusual voice characteristics.
 He has also published on the comparability of alternate forms of a test of cognitive processing speed, and on alternate methods of analyzing scores from existing tests.

 Dr. Smerbeck teaches Abnormal Psychology, Learning & Behavior, and Law & Ethics in School Psychology.

-Students who wish to become involved in research with Dr. Smerbeck should contact her at email@example.com.
+Students who wish to become involved in research with Dr. Smerbeck should contact him at firstname.lastname@example.org.

 Morrow, S. A., Smerbeck, A. M., Patrick, K., Cookfair, D., Weinstock-Guttman, B., Benedict, R. H. B. (in press).
 Lisdexamfetamine dimesylate improves processing speed and memory in cognitively impaired MS patients: a phase II study.
 Journal of Neurology.

 Thomeer, M. L., Lopata, C., Volker, M. A., Toomey, J. A., Lee, G. K., Smerbeck, A. M., Rodgers, J. D., McDonald, C. A., & Smith, R. A. (in press).
 Replication RCT of a psychosocial treatment for HFASDs.
 Psychology in the Schools.

 Benedict, R. H. B., Smerbeck, A. M., Parikh, R., Rodgers, J., Cadavid, D., & Erlanger, D. (2012).
 Reliability and equivalence of alternate forms for the Symbol Digit Modalities Test: Implications for multiple sclerosis clinical trials.
 Multiple Sclerosis, (epub ahead of print).